ridatta/MARZ_Analysis_Tools/README.md

 # (3) X Ray Spectroscopy (XRS3)

 Data is stored in TIFF files.
-Measured spectra are calibrated using teh energies of known lines.
+Measured spectra are calibrated using the energies of known lines.

 The spectra are then compared to synthetic spectra to determine density and temperature.
 This is done using a custom library that solves the 1-D radiation transport equation.

 # (4) Ultra Fast Imaging (UXI) Pinhole Cameras

 # (5) Self-Emission Gated Optical Imager (SEGOI)